 Even though it didn’t snow at all in the Heli Village, 10 miles to the east and 4,000 feet higher, there

 The first run is usually a warmup, a little closer to the Heli Village and a bit lower in elevation.
 Thus, we weren’t expecting face shots on the first run.
 But, we were ok with the surprise!
-Video credit: Sam Warning, Skier: Jason Weingast
+Video credit: Megan Gilman, Skier: Jason Weingast

 And the powder just got deeper and deeper as we explored more terrain.
 We jumped off of everything we could find…